Svetasv logo

 Before the war, the Judahites had unwise leadership ("youths", "women") that tyrannized them, and led them into wicked, Satanic doctrines and away from Jesus' message (see also Isaiah 28:7-19).

-Subunit A2: The Judahites are judged and their wicked punished (3:13-15)
+Subunit A2: The Judahites are wicked, and they will be punished (3:13-15)

 13 The Lord takes his place in court; he rises to judge the people.
 14 The Lord enters into judgment against the elders and leaders of his people: “It is you who have ruined my vineyard; the plunder from the poor is in your houses.
 15 What do you mean by crushing my people and grinding the faces of the poor?” declares the Lord, the Lord Almighty.